YOUR SECURITY

 AI Voiceovers & Call Spoofing Scams

-This is to inform you about a recent increase in fraudulent activities involving call spoofing and AI voiceovers in which scammers can pose as representatives of The Bank of Marion.
+There has been a recent increase in fraudulent activities involving call spoofing and AI voiceovers in which scammers can pose as representatives of The Bank of Marion.

 “Call spoofing” is a technique where callers manipulate caller ID information to make it appear that the call is coming from a different number or location.
 Call spoofing is often used in scams or other fraudulent activities.